 History of Experian

 Founded in 1996, Experian is the newest and largest of the three credit bureaus.

-Experian maintains credit information on 220 million U.S. consumers and 25 million U.S. businesses, and it maintains demographic information on 235 million consumers across the U.S.
+Experian maintains credit information on 220 million U.S. consumers and 25 million U.S. businesses, and demographic information on 235 million consumers across the U.S.

 Experian provides a range of business services, from credit information for lenders to analytical software for detecting fraud.